 I’m a spreadsheet geek who records exactly how many miles I run each year and this is a record of the races I did between 2013 and 2017.

 2 December 2016

 Determined to improve on my club champs race time and did 7:25.
-I was second lady and a top ten finisher!
-(But then there were only ten people were running, and only one other lady!)
+I was second lady and a top ten finisher.
+(But then there were only ten people running, and only one other lady!)

 5 November 2016

 A club championship race.
 I had a cold which is my excuse for getting another personal worst of 7:47!
 The good news is that not many other women were running so I came sixth – my top placing so far in the club championships.

 The first of the season.
 Not at all muddy!

 I ran this with my sister Mandy.
 It’s such a beautiful race through the Two Tunnels of the disused railway in Bath, through Monkton Coombe valley and along the canal into Bath.
 2:11.02